Instructions

 Safety Information

-Initial Fit Adjustment for Magna Lens eyewear
+Initial Fit Adjustment for Magna Lens safety glasses

 How to Swap Lenses